chrispalmo/typr/README.md

 ## About

 Typr is a simple typing tutor that lets you practice typing using material you actually want to read while providing instantaneous feedback and recording statistics.
 It is designed for people who already know the basics of touch typing but want to significantly increase their Words per Minute (WPM).

 Few people use typing tutors (beyond the "which fingers do I use" stage) because:
-1. the content is boring and irrelevant
+1. the content is boring and irrelevant, and
-2. exercises are too generic
+2. exercises are too generic.

 Typr addresses the first point providing live-updated news headlines as typing material.
 The second point will be addressed in a future version.